 To be clear, self-care is a concept, not an action.
 The concept of self-care is broad and highly individualized.
 The practice of self-care is unique to each of us.
 How much alone-time, girl-time, exercise, yoga, meditation, or hiking you need to feel rejuvenated and restored totally depends on you.
 Your version of self-care today may look completely different than it did a year ago or even one week ago.
 And that is okay.
 You are growing and developing as a person and therefore your needs are changing too.
 We all go through different seasons of life and in transition our needs change.
 The point is, you need to figure out what fills you up, lightens your load, and creates joy and ease in your life.
 Only you know.

 Today’s self-care could be 15 mins of silent meditation, running a marathon, serving hot meals to the homeless, or playing with your puppy.
 A year ago, self-care could have looked like a day at the spa, ice-fishing with your buddies, or reading a chapter from your new favorite self-help book.
-If you are a new parent or a working parent, self-care could just as easily be a long, hot, shower, a trip to the grocery store alone, or an uninterrupted cup of hot coffee in the morning.
+If you are a new parent or a working parent, self-care could just as easily be a long, hot, shower infused with essential oils, a trip to the grocery store alone, or an uninterrupted cup of hot coffee in the morning.

 As you can see, there is no right or wrong way to care for yourself.
 Ultimately, only you know what you need and only you can make self-care a priority.
 Your mother may buy you a gift certificate for a massage or your best friend may offer to babysit so that you and your spouse can enjoy a date night but you, and only, can make this happen.